fusioncharts/dev_centre_docs/getting-started/aspnet/add-drill-down-using-aspnet.md

     public partial class DB_DrillDown_Default: System.Web.UI.Page {
         protected void Page_Load(object sender, EventArgs e) {
-            // The data for the sample drill-down chart is stored in the DrillDownSSData.json file.
+            // The data for the sample drill down  chart is stored in the DrillDownSSData.json file.
             // To create this chart, chart data will be loaded from the `.json` file.

             // Initialize the chart.